aslinger/ecommerce/documentation.md

 ### 1. Cost Optimization (Fargate Spot)

-To demonstrate efficient resource management and reduce total cost of ownership (TCO), the EKS Fargate Profile was configured to utilize the **FARGATE_SPOT** capacity provider.
+To demonstrate efficient resource management and reduce the total cost of ownership (TCO), the EKS Fargate Profile was configured to utilize the **FARGATE_SPOT** capacity provider.

 * **Impact:** Achieves up to **70% cost savings** on compute resources for the Python Pricing Service (which is an interruptible, asynchronous workload), drastically improving the solution’s budget efficiency.